farmOS/farmOS/docs/model/index.md

 ## Goals

-The goal of the farmOS data model is to represent and organize a wide variety of agricultural and ecological systems to allow for easy access and analysis.
+The goal of the farmOS data model is to represent and organize a wide variety of agricultural and ecological systems to allow for easy access, analysis, and interoperability.
 This ranges from small-scale garden records to industrial agriculture to national forestry management.

 farmOS can model data that was recorded via manual data entry, as well as data streams from sensors or other applications.